-As already mentioned, KBC is the longest and isolated trek, preparing for Kanchenjunga Base Camp trek can be exciting & challenging.
+As already mentioned, KBC is the longest and most isolated trek, preparing for the Kanchenjunga Base Camp trek can be exciting & challenging.
 With practically no direction from experts, it is almost impossible to complete.
-Along these lines, with every point I will give you some valuable data about this journey and the experience I have encountered during the trek too.
+Along these lines, with every point, I will give you some valuable data about this journey and the experience I have encountered during the trek too.

-So, the things you need to prepare for Kanchenjunga Base Camp trek is
+So, the things you need to prepare for the Kanchenjunga Base Camp trek is

 1) Choosing the best time for Kanchenjunga Base Camp Trek